 How long does it take to liquidate a company in Serbia?

-• It does not impede with the bankruptcy initiation if the creditors of the company decide on the use of this legal measure to recover their assets;
+• it does not impede the bankruptcy initiation if the creditors of the company decide on the use of this legal measure to recover their assets;

-• The company business name is changed and "in liquidation" is added to it;
+• the company's business name is changed and "in liquidation" is added to it;

 • a liquidator may carry out several activities, such as: finalizing transactions on behalf of the company, conducting the liquidation, selling the assets and collecting the receivables.